 Unconditional promises to give made to the Organization are recorded in the year the pledge is made.
 Current contributions receivable are expected to be collected during the next year and are recorded at net realizable value.
 An allowance for uncollectible promises to give is determined based on experience.
-No allowance was deemed necessary as of September 30, 2022.
+No allowance was deemed necessary as of September 30, 2023 and 2022.
 The discount on long-term contributions receivable is computed using the estimated rate of borrowing applicable to the years in which the promises are received.
 Amortization of the discount is included in contribution revenue.
-The discount is included in the noncurrent portion of the contribution receivable on the consolidated statement of financial position.
-The rate used to discount contributions receivable as of September 30, 2022 was 6.25%.
+The discount is included in the noncurrent portion of the contribution receivable on the consolidated statements of financial position.
+The rate used to discount contributions receivable as of September 30, 2023 and 2022 were 8.50% and 6.25%, respectively.

-Net contributions receivable are summarized as follows at September 30, 2022:
+Net contributions receivable are summarized as follows at September 30:

-Total contributions receivable Less unamortized discount \$ 487,923 (625) Net contributions receivable \$ 487,298 Gross contributions receivable at September 30 are estimated to b e collec ted as follows: Less than one year Within one to five years \$ 477,923 10,000 Total \$ 487,923
+2023 2022 Total contributions receivable Less unamortized discount \$ 313,243 (2,125) \$ 487,923 (625) Net contributions receivable \$ 311,118 \$ 487,298

+Gross contributions receivable at September 30 are estimated to be collected as follows:

+2023 2022

+Less than one year Within one to five years \$ 288,243 25,000 \$ 477,923 10,000

+Total \$ 313,243 \$ 487,923

+Notes to Consolidated Financial Statements September 30, 2023 and 2022